eddmann/eddmann.github.io/_posts/2013/2013-12-28-least-significant-digit-lsd-radix-sort-in-java.md

 }
 ```

-To make sure that the resulting processed data set is correctly sorted an assertion was included.
+To ensure that the resulting dataset is correctly sorted, an assertion is included.
-Using such a feature is great in development, allowing you to verify the correctness of a specific invariant.
+This feature is particularly useful in development, as it allows you to verify the correctness of a specific invariant.
-This assertion can be activated at run-time by inclusion of the '-ea' option in the 'java' command.
+This assertion can be activated at runtime by including the '-ea' option in the 'java' command.

 ## Resources